-Are you preparing for AWS Certified Developer Associate certification exam?
-In this space, we are writing series of articles on topics which are covered in the developer associate certification exam.
-You can subscribe to us for receiving the further updates on this topic.
+Are you preparing for AWS Certified Developer Associate Certification?
+In this space, we are writing a series of articles on topics that are covered in the developer associate certification exam.
+You can subscribe to us to receive further updates on this topic.

-Developer Associate certification exam is the most easiest exam in the associate level, it is good idea to start your certification from this exam.
-Also we would recommend you to pass the solutions architect certification exam which covers the concepts of all the services offered in AWS.
+The AWS Developer Associate Certification Exam is the easiest exam at the associate level, so it is a good idea to start your certification with this exam.
+Also, we would recommend you to pass the solutions architect certification exam which covers the concepts of all the services offered in AWS.

 Developer Associate Syllabus

-Here is the snapshot of blueprint for developer associate is covered in the developer associate exam.
+Here is the snapshot of the blueprint for developer associates is covered in the developer associate exam.

-In this articles we are going to explain about the topic that addresses the Designing and Development as highlighted in the AWS Blueprint for the exam guide.
+In this articles, we are going to explain the topic that addresses the Designing and Development as highlighted in the AWS Blueprint for the exam guide.

 What is AWS DynamoDB?